VATSIM-Morocco/docs/docs/controllers/procs/casablanca.md

 “CN-BOB, after departure runway 35L, turn right KOSAD, 1 500 ft, VFR”.
 </blockquote>

-Only after prior coordination with the APP shall traffic that requests clearance to climb into the TMA be released.
+Only after prior coordination with Approach shall traffic that requests clearance to climb into the TMA be released.
 If not, they will be instructed to remain outside of controlled airspace after exiting the control zone and to squawk the VFR standard code”.

 <blockquote>
-“CN-BOB, approaching KOSAD, contact Approach 119.900, squawk 7000”.
+“CN-BOB, approaching KOSAD, contact Approach 119.900”.
 </blockquote>

 #### Aerodrome Traffic Circuits